 3. Increased sense of companionship and happiness

-While marriage isn’t essential to feeling a sense of connectedness and happiness, it is undoubtedly the highest form of companionship one can share with someone.
+While marriage isn’t essential to feeling a sense of connectedness and happiness, it is undoubtedly the highest form of intimacy and companionship one can share with someone.
 It results in more time spent together, fewer cases of loneliness, and higher life satisfaction from coming home to a loved one.

 4. Improved health and lifestyle

 In a marriage, the two partners agree to an unspoken contract of understanding and compromise.
-Whether it is not smoking for fear of your partner suffering from the effects of passive smoking or eating healthy because married couples tend to eat more home-cooked meals, marriages by nature tend to keep people healthy.
+Whether it is not smoking for fear of your partner suffering from the effects of passive smoking or eating healthy because married couples tend to eat more home-cooked meals, marriages by nature tend to offer health benefits.
 It’s important to note that married couples tend to have far lower rates of drug and alcohol abuse as well.

 5. Lower cases of stress and depression